Country of origin

 ~ 80 m

-an air-launched cruise missile.
+is an air-launched cruise missile.
 It was developed in Soviet Union.

 Development commenced in 1971.
 It was a Soviet response to a US AGM-86

 ALCM air-launched cruise missile.
 Initial production commenced

 in 1981.
 This cruise missile was officially adopted in 1983.
 Its

 Western reporting name is AS-15 Kent.
 Externally the Kh-55 is very

 similar to the RK-55 land-based cruise missile.
 In fact, Western

 intelligence and news sources had mistakenly assumed for some time

 that the Kh-55 was directly derived from the RK-55.
 However the

-Kh-55 was actually patterned after a US
+Kh-55 was actually patterned after a US BGM-109

-many respects.
-After the collapse of the Soviet Union a total of 1
+respects.
+After the collapse of the Soviet Union these missiles were

-612 missiles were left in Ukraine.
+in Ukraine.
 In the late 1990s a number of these missiles were

 transferred to Russia.
 Ukraine also secretly sold some of these

 missiles to China and Iran, where indigenous versions of the Kh-55

 were developed.
 Currently Russian Air Force is the only operator of

 the Kh-55.
 Russians also developed several variants of this missile.

-strategic bomber (12 missiles),
+strategic bomber (12 missiles), Tu-95 strategic

-Su-34 interdictor (1 missile).
-The Kh-55 was also tested on the
+(1 missile).
+The Kh-55 was also tested on a Tu-22M medium-range

 The Kh-55 has a

-Kh-55 can be launched at altitudes ranging from 20 meters to 12
+Kh-55 can be launched at altitudes ranging from 20 meters out to 10

 seems that this original missile is no longer used by the Russian